 Awards for Indigenous students

-Visit Indigenous Students for information on external scholarships, bursaries, and awards that are specifically for Indigenous Peoples who are full-time students.
+Visit Indigenous Initiatives for information on external scholarships, bursaries, and awards that are specifically for Indigenous Peoples who are full-time students.

-The Norma Rose Point Student Success Grant for Aboriginal Students is offered internally through BCIT Indigenous Services department.
+The Norma Rose Point Student Success Grant for Aboriginal Students is offered internally through BCIT Indigenous Initiatives department.

 Irving K. Barber Scholarships